benjisidi/haven/adventure-6.md

 ### Artok’s Hut

+-

 ### The Dancing Wolf

+- Handful of circular tables
+- Behind bar is floor-to-ceiling kegs
+- Fermented fish grog

 ### Chief’s Hall

+- Fire pit in between two long tables
+- Raised platform at one end with two large chairs
+- Full of citizens eating happily

 ### Kana’s Smithy

+- Smell of ash and metal
+- Clang of work
+- Orange glow
+- Straw on the floor
+- Forge
+- Anvil
+- Quenching Bucket
+- Wall is lined with weapons and shields
+- Not like a shop

 ### Fishing Wharf

+- Cut out to river height
+- Water wheel powers conveyor
+- Smells like fish
+- Busy

 ### Hunter’s Lodge

+- Very spartan
+- Pelts
+- Bunks
+- Spears/Bows
+- Skulls of hunt

 ### Abandoned shrine to Shar

+- Statue of long haired woman in armour, with spears crossed over her back
+- Moon and spear on pedestal
+- Black floor surrounded by purple circle

+### Shrine to Meili

+- Carving of a pair of boots on a plinth, with footprints all around

 ## Notable NPCs